Stefan Ishizaki: Return to Elfsborg and retirement

 Ishizaki signed for Elfsborg on a free transfer ahead of the 2018 Allsvenskan season.
 At the end of the 2019 season, Ishizaki announced his retirement from professional football.

 International career

 Born to a Japanese father and a Swedish mother, Ishizaki was eligible to play internationally for both Sweden as well as Japan.
-In the early 2000s, Ishizaki turned down an offer to represent the Japanese national team.
+In the early 2000s, Ishizaki turned down an offer to represent the Japan national team.

 He represented Sweden at the U17, U19, and U21 levels, and was a squad player for the Sweden U21 team at the 2004 UEFA European Under-21 Championship.
 Sweden was eliminated by the Serbia and Montenegro U21 team in the semifinals after penalty kicks despite Ishizaki successfully converting his penalty kick.

 On the senior level Ishizaki won 13 caps for the Sweden national team between 2001 and 2012 but never featured in a major tournament.